vendu/vaaja/usr/games/mjolnir/README.md

 ## Basic Plot

 The wolf of gods, Fenris, has turned evil and stolen his hammer Mjolnir from Thor.
-Your duty is to bring Mjolnir back from the depths of the dungeon of Tuoni.
-Along your adventure, you will be faced with puzzles, battles with other game characters, and a bit of magic.
+Your duty is to bring Mjolnir back from the depths of the dungeons of Valhalla.
+Along your adventure, you will be faced with puzzles, battles with other game characters, a bit of magic and some cyberpunk.

 ## Implementation